mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

 ### Reflection on how to adress the limitations of the paper (my ideas )
  - I could not see any limitations in the paper with my current knowlodge.
 ### Datasets (Result)
 - Dataset was created by themselves and publicly released but I could find it yet.
 40 image classes taken by ImageNet and used for stimulating the brain.
+EEG signals are recorded by device with 128 channel.
 ### Comparison/benchmark methods (Results section)
 -
 ### Code